MatthewaHamlet/creativeAgencyTheme/README.md

 # creativeAgencyTheme
-Creative Agency - A commerce theme for tattoo equipment
+Creative Agency - A commerce theme for creative business agencies.